hc6internet/blog/content/post/3_analytics.md

 tags = ["rebuild", "technology", "scalability", "internet", "education", "microservice", "network", "software", "programming", "system"]
 +++

+With websites up and running, how do we get valuable information about the users?
+Which content do users find interesting?

-In this task, we are trying to build a simple **site analytics service**.
+In this task, we will build a simple **analytics service**.
 An analytics service provides insights into how users access your content.
 An example of such a service is [Google Analytics](https://analytics.google.com/analytics/web/).

 This task is different in that in the previous tasks, we have been mostly focused on read-only data.
 This week, we are going to look at how "write" affects design decisions.